Badgerati/Pode/docs/Tutorials/Serverless/Overview.md

 # Serverless

-Pode has support for being used within a serverless context, such as Azure Functions or AWS Lambda, helping you with routing, but also leveraging middleware, authentication, and other features of Pode.
+Pode has support for being used within a serverless context - such as Azure Functions or AWS Lambda - helping you with routing, but also leveraging middleware, authentication, and other features of Pode.

 ## Usage